queezz/bh-molecule/docs/dev-install-guide.md

 - **ImportError** → Check `pip install -e .` was run in this `venv`, and correct kernel selected.
 - **Plugin missing** → Install in `venv` and update `mkdocs.yml`.
 - **Port in use** → Change port: `mkdocs serve -a 127.0.0.1:8001`.

 ---

+### `venv` update
+If you need to re-install venv, VS Code might block the folder.
+I just close the VS Code, and close the project folder.
+Then I can delete `.vev`.

+> **Windows + VS Code note:**
+> If `.venv` is currently selected as your interpreter in VS Code, the editor will keep Python processes running in that environment.
+> On Windows, this will **lock** `.venv\Scripts\python.exe`, preventing deletion or recreation of the venv.
+> Before rebuilding `.venv`:
+> 1. Switch VS Code to a different interpreter (e.g., Conda base).
+> 2. Reload VS Code or close it.
+> 3. Delete/recreate `.venv` as needed.
+> 4. Switch back to `.venv` as the interpreter.

+---